PoisotLab/ms_betacov_mapping/README.md

 rufus*, *Rousettus madagascariensis*), emphasizing strong proof of principle in model predictions.

-## Human occupancy drives different levels of effective risk globally
+## Human landscapes filter the geography of emergence risk

-Based on the previous result, we extracted the risk component from the composite map (see Methods), to provide a single measure of risk varying between 0 and 1.
+The relationship between the underlying pathogen pool and emergence risk is mediated by human-wildlife contact and the risk that spillovers become epidemics.
+As a proxy for both, we finally overlaid the risk component from the composite map (see above) with the proportion of built land, as a proxy for a mix of habitat disturbance, potential for bat synanthropy, and human population density and connectivity [@Plowright2017PatZoo; @Hazarie2021IntPop] (add: Muylaert 2022 Proc B; Hassell 2017 TREE) (@fig:compound).

-This measure is presented in @fig:risk.
-As this map represents the potential risk, it must be weighed by the potential for contacts with humans.
-As a proxy for this measure, we used the proportion of build/urban land from the EarthEnv
+Most of
-dataset: this is a reasonable proxy for the density of humans per unit area, which increases the probability of pathogen spread more widely [@Hazarie2021IntPop].
-Since human activity is required to amplify the frequency of virus encounters and thus create areas of viral amplification, mapping the potential risk against measures of land use is required to generate a more actionable assessment of risk.
-This map is presented in @fig:compound.
-Most of South America and Europe are at comparatively lower risk, as although densely populated, settlements tend to be in areas with lower potential risk.
+South America and Europe are at comparatively lower risk, as although densely populated, settlements tend to be in areas with lower potential risk.
 Regions like Malaysia and the North coast of Australia have a high risk component, but